Uncoupling with Intention: How to End a Relationship with Care and Clarity

 Be clear, not vague (mixed messages prolong pain)

-Acknowledge your partner’s feelings without re-entering the relationship
+Acknowledge your partner’s feelings without re-entering the relationship (unless you decide to move towards repair)

 Understand that their reaching out is often attachment-driven, not manipulation